WOW! Dulquer Salmaan All Set To Make His Grand Bollywood Debut!

 If reports are to be believed, Dulquer Salmaan's Bollywood debut will be helmed by debut film-maker Akash Khurana, who has co-scripted the superhit movie Yeh Jawani Hain Deewani.
 Reports also suggest that this upcoming film will also feature popular Bollywood actor Irrfan Khan and actress Mithali Palkar.
 This upcoming film will be produced by Ronnie Screwala.

-If reports are to be belived, popular Bollywood actor Abhishek Bachchan was initially approached for Dulquer Salmaan's part in the movies, but the former had to opt out due to date clashes.
+If reports are to be believed, popular Bollywood actor Abhishek Bachchan was initially approached for Dulquer Salmaan's part in the movies, but the former had to opt out due to date clashes.

 If the movie happens, it would be a real treat for all Dulquer Salmaan fans and we, the Malayalam film audiences will see him scaling newer heights.